AWS S3 Storage Provider

 Basic Usage with Connectors

-The S3 storage provider works seamlessly with all NPipeline connectors.
+The AWS S3 storage provider works seamlessly with all NPipeline connectors.
 Here's a quick example using the CSV connector:

 using NPipeline;